TimofteRazvan/TOTPSystem/README.md

 Open the backend solution (TOTPSystem.sln) in Visual Studio and run it

-Open the frontend server (frontend/totp-system-frontend/totp-system-frontend) from VS
+Open the frontend server (frontend/totp-system-frontend/totp-system-frontend) from VS(code)

 Install NextJS so that you can run the frontend